nishasingh-49/watermelonverse/README.md

 Because regular to-do lists are boring.
 Watermelons?
 Not boring.
 Cute chaos?
 Even better.
-We built this during an internship to make productivity a little more fun, chaotic, and 🍉 aesthetic and obviously to show my love for watermelonsss teheee ;)
+We built this during an internship to make productivity a little more fun, chaotic, and watermelon aesthetics and obviously to show my love for watermelonsss teheee ;)
 ---

 ## What is this?